such that

 to speed up the computation for some other levels.
 The key idea is to

-to compute.
+efficiently discover which to compute.
 Though computing

 on the full space of modular symbols is quite hard, it turns out that